History of Detroit Pistons in Timeline

 March 23, 2010: Pistons Eliminated from Playoff Contention

-On March 23, 2010, the Detroit Pistons were eliminated from playoff contention after a loss to the Indiana Pacers, marking a further regression for the team due to setbacks and injuries.
+On March 23, 2010, the Detroit Pistons were eliminated from playoff contention with a loss to the Indiana Pacers.

-February 25, 2011: Players Protest Leading to Kuester's Firing
+February 25, 2011: Players Protest and Kuester Responds

-On February 25, 2011, during a game against the Philadelphia 76ers, several Detroit Pistons players staged a protest during shootaround, leading to benching and high animosity, contributing to Kuester's eventual firing.
+On February 25, 2011, during a game against the Philadelphia 76ers, several Pistons players staged a protest which led to coach Kuester benching those involved.
+Some benched players were seen laughing after his ejection from the game.

-On April 7, 2011, Karen Davidson reached an agreement to sell the Detroit Pistons franchise, The Palace of Auburn Hills, and DTE Energy Music Theatre to billionaire Tom Gores for $325 million, a deal that was later approved by the NBA Board of Governors in May.
+On April 7, 2011, Karen Davidson reached an agreement to sell the Detroit Pistons franchise to Tom Gores, including The Palace of Auburn Hills and DTE Energy Music Theatre.
+The deal was later approved by the NBA Board of Governors in May.

 April 18, 2013: Frank Fired as Head Coach

-On April 18, 2013, the Detroit Pistons fired Lawrence Frank as head coach after two losing seasons.
+On April 18, 2013, the Detroit Pistons fired Frank as head coach after two losing seasons.

-On June 10, 2013, the Detroit Pistons hired former player and coach Maurice Cheeks as their new head coach.
+On June 10, 2013, the Detroit Pistons hired former player and coach Maurice Cheeks as head coach.

 May 14, 2014: Stan Van Gundy Hired as Head Coach and President

-On May 14, 2014, Stan Van Gundy was hired by the Detroit Pistons, signing a 5-year, $35 million contract to become the head coach and president of basketball operations for the team.
+On May 14, 2014, Stan Van Gundy was hired as the Detroit Pistons' head coach and president of basketball operations, signing a 5-year, $35 million contract.

 April 6, 2016: Pistons Assured First Winning Season Since 2007-08

-On April 6, 2016, the Detroit Pistons reached 42 wins following a 108-104 victory over the Orlando Magic, guaranteeing their first winning season since the 2007-08 season.
+On April 6, 2016, following a 108–104 win over the Orlando Magic, the Detroit Pistons reached 42 wins and were assured their first winning season since the 2007–08 season.

 April 8, 2016: Pistons Clinch Playoff Berth

-On April 8, 2016, the Detroit Pistons defeated the Washington Wizards 112-99, clinching a playoff berth for the first time since 2009.
+On April 8, 2016, the Detroit Pistons defeated the Washington Wizards 112–99 and clinched a playoff berth for the first time since 2009.

 November 22, 2016: Pistons Announce Move to Little Caesars Arena

-On November 22, 2016, the Detroit Pistons officially announced their intention to move to Little Caesars Arena, marking the end of their 39-year stay in Oakland County.
+On November 22, 2016, the Detroit Pistons officially announced their intention to move to Little Caesars Arena, ending their 39-year stay in Oakland County.

-On June 20, 2017, the Detroit City Council approved the Detroit Pistons' move to Little Caesars Arena, paving the way for relocation.
+On June 20, 2017, the Detroit City Council approved the Detroit Pistons' move to Little Caesars Arena.

-On August 3, 2017, the NBA Board of Governors unanimously approved the Detroit Pistons' move to Little Caesars Arena, making Detroit the only U.S. city with its MLB, NFL, NBA, and NHL teams in its downtown district.
+On August 3, 2017, the NBA Board of Governors unanimously approved the Detroit Pistons' move to Little Caesars Arena, making it official.

 January 29, 2018: Pistons Acquire Blake Griffin

-On January 29, 2018, the Detroit Pistons acquired all-star forward Blake Griffin, along with Willie Reed and Brice Johnson, from the Los Angeles Clippers in exchange for Avery Bradley, Tobias Harris, Boban Marjanovic, a 2018 first-round draft pick, and a 2019 second-round draft pick.
+On January 29, 2018, the Detroit Pistons announced they had acquired Blake Griffin, Willie Reed, and Brice Johnson from the Los Angeles Clippers in exchange for Avery Bradley, Tobias Harris, Boban Marjanovic, a 2018 first-round draft pick, and a 2019 second-round draft pick.

 On May 7, 2018, the Detroit Pistons announced that Stan Van Gundy would not return as head coach and president of basketball operations.